Fable3/serverless-capstone/readme.md

 Full process of a working OpenCV build:

-- in opencv-dnn, either build the Docker image (takes about 1 hour), or pull it from DockerHub
+- in opencv-dnn, either build the Docker image (takes about 1 hour), or pull it from DockerHub (see below)
 - Run the image in interactive mode: docker run -it aws_cpp_opencv
 - copy the files to the running environment: docker cp .
 346c507ab859:/tmp